 In under 1 hour, you’ll be serving up these Amish Cherry Rolls.
 Soft, sweet dough pairs perfectly with the tart cherries stuffed inside.
 The light, almond glaze makes a gorgeous presentation for your breakfast or brunch!

 What’s your favorite kind of book to read?

-4. Make the homemade cherry syrup.
-Follow the directions and you shouldn’t have too much problem with this.
+This recipe calls for a homemade cherry syrup.
+Use both white and brown sugar and cherry juice as the base.
+Cornstarch will thicken the syrup.
+I flavor it with a touch of almond extract (you could also use vanilla) and a touch of butter for richness.
 I added a few drops of red food coloring so it would look pretty for you.
 You can leave that out if you’d like!

-6. Lastly, you’ll top them with an almond glaze.
+Lastly, you’ll top them with an almond glaze which is a simple mixture of powdered sugar, butter cream and extract.
 There’s a touch of almond extract in the syrup and more in the glaze.
 Cherries + Almond = Ridiculous taste-bud popping flavor.

 These rolls were absolutely devoured.
 And they will be made again.
 Do yourself a favor.
 Make yourself these rolls, then savor each bite as you curl up with a good book.

 Dough Cutter: I JUST got one of these.
 What have I done without it all these years?
 Works as a scraper too, to get stuck-on dough off surfaces.